By Vicky Leighton, Head of Art

 Defining the case

-A range of studies (explored in a literature review) explore the impact of ILEs on teaching and student learning.
+A range of studies (explored in a literature review) explores the impact of ILEs on teaching and student learning.
 While this theorisation around how education engages with space is highly useful, there is not yet any generally accepted term, or even firm definitions, for the collective skills required by a teacher to successfully master learning environments to enhance their practice.

 For want of a better term, I am working with the moniker ‘Teacher Spatial Acumen and Astuteness’ (TSAA).
 I am offering this as a broad term that arguably encompasses the concepts of perception, belief and skill.
 Theories of spatial thinking, competencies and awareness form its core structure: